krkartikay/MegaChessatron/README.md

   * bestmove.c -- contains commands to find best move according to minimax algorithm.
   * Makefile -- config file for automatic building/compiling.

+## How to Compile and Run the code
+This project is designed to be compiled on linux using gcc.
+To compile this code, first download the code and extract it or clone it with git (using `git clone <url>`).
+Then move to the directory having the code (using `cd <path>`).
+Then to compile it type the command `make`.
+If gcc is installed on your system and everything works properly, the code should compile and an executable file called `MegaChessatron` will be created in that folder (check it with `ls`).
+To run it, simply type `./MegaChessatron`.

+## How to contribute to the code
+In order to contribute to the code, you have to first fork this repository on Github.
+Then clone the repository from your own account (install git and run `git clone <url>`).
+Then create a new branch in git, make changes to the code and commit your changes after testing them.
+Once a new feature has been added or a bug has been removed, merge it with the master branch and send a pull request to the original repository.